Email Sending Best Practices

 Is Automatic email delivery turned on in your dials session settings?

-Make sure you server is allowing connection from PhoneBurner's IP addresses:
+Make sure your server is allowing connection from PhoneBurner's IP addresses: